The best beaches you must visit in Sydney

 Bondi

 Among the many thousands on offer, Bondi is the most famous beach in Australia.
 In Sydney’s Eastern suburb, expect it to be packed with locals and tourists alike every day in the warmer months.
 Dive straight into the ocean or dine out at great restaurants or drink at buzzy bars.
+Click here to find out more about the best cafes in Bondi.

 The East